puppetlabs/puppetlabs-peadm/documentation/restore.md

 4. pe-puppetserver
 5. pe-orchestration-services
 6. puppet
-6. pe-puppetdb
+7. pe-puppetdb

-There is also a procedure related to the restoration of the databases where `peadm::restore` will temporarily set privileges (permissions) to a DB user.
+There is also a procedure related to the restoration of the databases where `peadm::restore` will temporarily set privileges (permissions) to a DB user with the only purpose of restoring the database.
 These temporary privileges are removed right after the PostgreSQL restore command finishes.

 Also, this plan uses internal calls to the `peadm::get_targets` function, this means the plan expects the services to be up and running when you start either a restore or a backup.